 First, green Ceylon teas.
 Green Ceylon tea is one of the easiest ones.
 It is made with the fresh leaves of the tea plant.
 The leaves are only partially fermented and then rolled.
 This allows them to keep many of their antioxidants.

-Next, black Ceylon teas.
-Black Ceylon teas are more complicated than any others.
+These Ceylon teas are more complicated than any others.
 This is because they use the stems and the leaves of the tea plant.
 Black Ceylon tea is made with aged stems and fermented leaves.
 As a result, black Ceylon tea has the lowest antioxidant content.
+This type of full bodied tea is great hot, but is also commonly used for iced tea.

-Lastly, white Ceylon teas.
-These teas are the least processed.
+These are the least processed.
 The leaves can only be hand-picked during a short window of time in the harvest season.
 The leaves are left to dry in the sun.
 White Ceylon teas have the most antioxidants because they are not processed.

 What does Ceylon Tea Taste Like?

 Green Ceylon teas have a nutty and highly-flavoured taste.
 This is because the leaves are almost fresh and are not processed much.
-In contrast, black Ceylon teas have a milder taste because the leaves are fully fermented.
-Black Ceylon teas have a mild citrus taste.
-Lastly, white Ceylon tea has the lightest taste.
-Since it is processed by hand and dries in the sun, it tastes sweeter than the other teas.
+In contrast, black tea versions have a mild citrus taste because the leaves are fully fermented.
+Lastly, white Ceylon tea has the lightest and sweetest taste.

 Ceylon Teas Benefits